 The Italian language conveys a whole lot of emotion as Italians do themselves.
-This sensuous language – whether used to talk or argue still sounds bellisimo!
-The Italians are the most expressive and romantic in the world.
-So it is little wonder that many choose to immerse themselves in this language.
+This melodic language – whether used to talk or argue still sounds bellisimo!
+The Italians are among the most expressive and romantic in the world.
+So it is little wonder that many choose to immerse themselves in this wonderful language.

 So, whether you want to order in Italian in an authentic Italian restaurant, have an Italian summer romance with dialogue, understand Pavorotti when his voice pulls at your heart strings or put a language under your career belt – you can’t go too wrong with Italian.
 No matter what your motivation – the opportunity to work overseas, cultural exchange in a land steeped in history and culture – you will unveil new worlds when learning Italian.
 If you have made up your mind to learn Italian or improve on what lessons you’ve already taken – ensure that you pick the language course suitable for you.